annabellesauve/Empathy-Detection/README.md

 This repository is a reproduction of *A Computational Approach to Understanding Empathy Expressed in Text-Based Mental Health Support* by A. Sharma, A. S. Miner, D. C. Atkins and T. Althoff (2020).

 ## Requirements
 This project was created as a Python notebook (`model.ipynb`) and was run on a Google Colab environment.
 The preprocessed datasets are loaded automatically from this repository but can be found under `/Datasets`.
+Note that a Google account is needed to run the code and save the models.

 ## Data Preprocessing
 The code to preprocess the data can be found in `dataprocessing.ipynb`.
 The datasets included in this repository have already been preprocessed.